-- B.S.
-Psychology and Biology, Oklahoma State University
+- B.S. in Psychology and Biology, Oklahoma State University

 The fundamental theme motivating my academic career has been language and neurodevelopmental disorders.
 As a PhD student at Oklahoma State University, I studied hemispheric processing for language and bilingualism.
 For my postdoctoral training I switched from human based research to using animal models.
 As a postdoctoral fellow, I made a novel discovery of a sex difference in the expression of a gene known to be directly involved in language and brain development, FOXP2.
 I found this sex difference to be present in both humans and in rats.
 In addition to my research, I have over ten years of teaching experience in the classroom with students ranging from high school to the graduate student level.